thekoushikdurgas/appointmentbackend/WARP.md

   - For local unit tests, external services are not required.

 - Adding models/endpoints
-  - Place new models under app/models; Base imports that package so Alembic autogenerate sees changes.
+  - Place new models under app/models; Base imports that package for metadata discovery.
   - Add repository/service layers rather than querying in routers directly to keep separation of concerns.
   - Mount new routers in app/api/v1/api.py and expose under a sensible prefix.